Productivity for Women With Children

-I mention several books and small products that have made a big difference for me and I may get a small commission when you purchase something.
+I mention several books and products that have made a big difference for me—if you click/buy, Amazon might thank me be sending me a few pennies.
 Thanks for supporting my work!

 Most of the productivity tips and productivity hacks out there seem to be written by people who have somebody else taking care of the kids.
 But I am the spouse doing the childcare so half a million words in a year feels like a feat.